-Progressive Bio Fuel Options
+Progressive Bio Fuel Options in Portland

 At Star Oilco., we’ve been passionate about next generation fuels since we launched our company in 1936.
 Over the course of 80 years, we have sold wood, coal, solar heat, petroleum and biofuels, with biofuels being one of our biggest and progressive investments.
 Rudolph Diesel — inventor of the first vegetable oil (biodiesel) powered engine — is certainly right about the relevancy of biodiesel today.
 The positive impacts that biodiesel has had on our industry is undeniable and at Star Oilco. we’re committed to continuing its legacy.